How to Rent Out Your House in Denver

 • Repainting the walls

-Although these improvements will cost you some money, the overall return on investment can be significant.
-What’s more, finding a quality tenant may become easier and you may just be able to charge more rent if you invest in the right property upgrades.
+Although these improvements will cost a landlord some money, the overall return on investment can be significant.
+What’s more, finding a quality tenant may become easier and landlords may just be able to charge more rent if they invest in the right rental property upgrades.

-Craft a rental ad and syndicate it as widely as possible.
-Begin by listing the most desirable features the property has.
+Craft a rental ad and syndicate it as widely as possible in the local rental market.
+Begin by listing the most desirable features the rental property has.
 For instance, hardwood flooring, outdoor space for relaxation, washer and dryer, and proximity to public transport.

-Remember to take high-quality images of your house.
+Remember to take high-quality images of your rental house.
 Use clear, well-lit images of every room.
-You may also go a notch higher and offer a virtual tour for better engagement.
+Landlords may also go a notch higher and offer a virtual tour for better engagement.

 person conducting a property tour to two prospective tenants

 Next, list the advert on as many relevant platforms as possible.
-You can use online resources such as rental listing sites or social media.
-Other things you could do to spread the word further include:
+A landlord can use online resources such as rental listing sites or social media.
+Other things landlords could do to spread the word further include:

 • Using For Rent signs